 b) Once those trends are described (where, what, how much and when); we can correlate those trends of “contamination” with other components of the model that are directly relevant to the fisheries (e.g. catch, production, biomass, etc.) and the ecosystem (e.g. diversity, functional integrity, etc).
 This is what we have defined as step 3 of the quantitative approach: develop quantitative model.
 If there are correlations, then we can model that specific relationship (quantitative step 4) in order to inform managers about: i) Specific management actions in different location/regions, ii) Prioritize management actions and/or areas to apply those actions, and iii) Indicators to be used in future monitoring programs.
 If there are no correlations, stakeholders can be informed and decide whether the conceptual model need to be refined/adjusted or perhaps the data acquisition programs (in this case “contamination”) need to be modified/adjusted.

-In this particular example only “contamination” was used, but the quantitative approach proposed here (Structural Equation Modeling) will take into consideration the entire suit of biological, environmental and anthropogenic variables available.
+In this particular example only “contamination” was used, but the quantitative approach proposed here will take into consideration the entire suit of biological, environmental and anthropogenic variables available.
+Considering that the Caribbean fisheries and ecosystem elements are a complex system, Structural Equation Meta-Models (SEMMs) will be used to represent general relationships among multiple theoretical constructs (from qualitative analyses) and model derive from data analysis (from SEM).
 Overall, this iterative process between the qualitative and quantitative approach will allow to: 1) refine the conceptual model, 2) validate elements of the conceptual model that the stakeholders might disagree about, 3) reduce uncertainty in those elements of the model that stakeholders might be unsure about, and 4) identify important elements of the conceptual model that needs immediate research efforts.

 Finally, this validation/comparison exercise will also help with re-evaluating the strategic objectives originally proposed by the stakeholders, which will ultimately feed into Lenfest’s second step to develop an FEP (where are we going?).
 During a final series of workshops, we will present the results of the project, models, indicators and threats; in order to receive feedback from the stakeholders in relation to the strategic objectives.
 The key players will be the resource managers, not only those acting at the federal agencies (e.g. NOAA line office representatives), but also at the state level (e.g. DRNA, DPNR, management officers of protected areas, etc).